Holy Protection Requirements to Join the Church and Catechetical Program

 --should accept the Creed in its original form, as well as the points of affirmation of the faith for reception at Chrismation.

---should have attended at least 20 Orthodox services (of which at least 10 should be Liturgies, either full or Presanctified).
+--should have attended not less than 16 Orthodox services (of which at least 10 should be Liturgies, either full or Presanctified).
 Worship is the center of who we are, not "head learning."
 Catechism is found above all in the words of the prayers that we say in liturgical services.
+Note, the attendance at such services can be attended at any canonical Orthodox Church (see website of the Assembly of Orthodox Bishops in America for list and locations of canonical Orthodox parishes), but if one is looking to be received at Holy Protection, at least four Sundays must be attended here.

---should attend the four n-person classes offered twice a year with the catechist and viewed at least one set of online classes by Fr.
-Harry on either the parish website or on orthodoxchristianed.org, and the in-person instruction session with the priest.
+--should attend at least six of the in-person catechism classes (the series of catechism classes are offered twice a year) and also have viewed at least one set of online classes by Fr.
+Harry on either the parish website or on orthodoxchristianed.org, and an in-person instruction session with the priest with a prepared first confession (with full examination of conscience done ahead of time)..
+For those who cannot make it for a legitimate reason, please speak to Fr.
+Harry.